Top House Republican hasn't seen 'evidence' of Trump-Russia contacts - ABC 36 News

 “We can’t have McCarthyism back in this place,” he said of the congressional investigation.

-The California Republican also defended the former national security advisor’s conversations with the Russian ambassador — claiming that the Flynn was doing his job by discussing “petty” actions of the Obama administration in response to Russian election interference, which he did not think constituted official sanctions.
+The California Republican also defended the former national security adviser’s conversations with the Russian ambassador — claiming that Mike Flynn was doing his job by discussing “petty” actions of the Obama administration in response to Russian election interference, which he did not think constituted official sanctions.
 He also called concerns that Flynn may have violated the Logan Act “ridiculous.”

 The 1799 law, which bars individuals from communicating with foreign governments, has never been used.